 While the current coronavirus situation at first appeared to put paid to 1:1 teaching, this has not been the case.
 If you still have concerns about contacts, or simply live at a distance, remote 1:1 teaching is the best help I can give to advance your personal practice or tailor your yoga practice to specific needs.
 Observing you on Zoom or Skype as if through a window, I can ask you to move or redirect your camera so I can observe your movements from all angles.
-However, I have now resumed seeing people face to face on Fridays in our large conservatory in Pamber Heath RG26 3TN, a suitable airy teaching space.
+However, I am now welcoming people for face to face lessons in Pamber Heath RG26 3TN.

 While class participation is certianly beneficial and a good introduction to any style of teaching, personal tuition is still the ideal.
 According to the principles established by Krishnamacharya, the practice of Yoga is to be adapted to the person being taught, their age, background, occupation and previous experience.
 The possibilities for adaptation to a person's needs are much greater in a 1:1 situation.

-Especially if you are affected by medical conditions or emotional pressures, benefits are more likely to occur within a 1:1 relationship.
+The benefits of regular yoga practice are more likely to occur within a 1:1 relationship.
 This allows me to give you a personal plan to practice at home for a week or two and then report back to me on its effectiveness.
 The plan can then be modified from meeting to meeting, according to your feedback and progress.
 Continuing within a one-to-one context, any aspect of Yoga can be developed for you in any depth, guided only by your aspirations and my advice as to your best direction of study and practice.

 I am registered as a Yoga Therapist with the Complementary and Natural Healthcare Council www.cnhc.org.uk a UK Govt recognised body that is campaigning for greater recognition of Yoga and other complimentary therapies and the benefits they can contribute to public health.